netbox-community/netbox/docs/models/dcim/racktype.md

 ### Airflow

-The direction in which air circulates through the device chassis for cooling.
+The direction in which air circulates through the rack for cooling.